• 4,000 firms

 Insurance and legal fees

-Every business needs to protect itself from unforeseen situations.
-Insurance premiums and legal fees for protecting the company’s assets and interests are considered OpEx.
+Every business needs to guard against surprises.
+So insurance premiums and legal fees to protect the company’s assets count as OpEx.

 Maintenance and repairs